json420/degu/doc/degu.client.rst

         A namedtuple exposing the IO abstraction API.

-        The default is :attr:`degu.base.bodies`, or this can be overridden via a *bodies* keyword argument provided to the constructor.
+        The default is :attr:`degu.base.bodies`, but you can override this using the *bodies* keyword option.

     .. attribute:: Connection

         The Connection class used by :meth:`Client.connect()`.

-        The default is :class:`Connection`, or this can be overridden via a *Connection* keyword argument provided to the constructor.
+        The default is :class:`Connection`, but you can override this using the *Connection* keyword option.

     .. method:: create_socket()